camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 # Use Script Tasks

-With a BPMN 2.0 script task you can add a script to your BPM process (see for more information the [BPMN 2.0 reference]({{< relref "reference/bpmn20/tasks/script-task.md" >}}).
+With a BPMN 2.0 script task you can add a script to your BPM process (for more information see the [BPMN 2.0 reference]({{< relref "reference/bpmn20/tasks/script-task.md" >}}).

 The following process is a simple example with a Groovy script task that sums up the elements of an array.